barryclark/jekyll-now/_posts/2016-4-20-APEX-Expression-Eval.md

 }
 ```

-This method can compare strings for equality.
+This method can compare strings for equality or containment.
-The class and its methods will need a custom Exception class we can define it like this
+The class and its methods will also need a custom Exception class we can define it like this

 ```
 public class EXPException extends Exception {}